Psvensso/react-starter-book/react-components.md

 # React Components, Elements, and Instances

+---

 **Note!**
 _Big chunks of this page is taken from the React team´s _[_excellent blog_](https://facebook.github.io/react/blog/2015/12/18/react-components-elements-and-instances.html)_.
 Go and check it out when you have a spare moment._

+_Some of this code is pseudo code and wont actually run or compile with Typescript,
+read the footnotes before testing out any code examples._

+---

 The difference between **components, their instances, and elements **confuses many React beginners.
 Why are there three different terms to refer to something that is painted on screen?
 Let's break it down.